-Asan, originally from the region of Of, in Trabzon, an area with a strong Islamic tradition and a substantial Greek-speaking population, was charged with violating Turkey’s “Anti-Terrorism Law” by “propagandizing separatism,” before he was acquitted in 2003.
+Asan, originally from the region of Of, in Trabzon, an area with a strong Islamic tradition and a substantial Greek-speaking population, was charged with violating Turkey’s “Anti-Terrorism Law” by “propagandizing separatism” before he was acquitted in 2003.

-In a 2000 interview with the Greek edition of the International Herald Tribune, the author maintained that “there are still people in Turkey today who speak and understand Pontian, which is the oldest surviving Greek dialect.
+In a 2000 interview with the Greek edition of the International Herald Tribune, the author maintained that “there are still people in Turkey today who speak and understand Pontian, which is the oldest surviving Greek dialect.”

 Greeks in Asia Minor

 Greeks had inhabited Asia Minor at least since the Late Bronze Age (1450 BC).
-The poet Homer, who wrote the Iliad and Odyssey, lived in the region around 800 BC.
+The poet Homer, who wrote the Iliad and Odyssey, lived in the region at around 800 BC.

-The Geographer Strabo referred to Smyrna as the first Greek city in Asia Minor, with many Greek historical figures recorded as hailing from the area.
+The geographer Strabo referred to Smyrna as the first Greek city in Asia Minor with many historical Greek figures recorded as hailing from the area.

-The Hellenization of the region accelerated under Roman and early Byzantine rule, with the Koine Greek language dominating until the late Middle Ages.
+The Hellenization of the region accelerated under Roman and early Byzantine rule with the Koine Greek language dominating until the late Middle Ages.